 To Rydoo or not to Rydoo

-When the French giant decided to acquire Xpenditure & iAlbatros back in 2017 in order to jointly create Rydoo, it was already using different expense management tools.
+When the French giant decided to invest Xpenditure & iAlbatros back in 2018 in order to create Rydoo, it was already using different expense management tools.
 “We actually had the choice to continue working with these solutions,” says David Soulé, Travel & Expense manager of the Sodexo Group and leader of the internal project team.
 “We didn’t take Rydoo simply because it’s Rydoo.
 We needed a best-of-class expense management tool for our thousands of employees in the first place.”

 The team made a technical and functional assessment between the two before taking a decision.
 “Where Rydoo definitely scored best, was the project support.
 We love your human approach.
 The fact that you’re actually talking to someone and not to an excel sheet is something we really value.”

 What else was key to make David and the team eventually choose Rydoo?
 “The fact that you can simply throw away your receipts, definitely!
 We were also very enthusiastic about Rydoo’s agility and capability to simplify and reduce as much as possible activities with no added value for our employees.”

 Of course, the success of any new process in a global group is very much dependent on having a structured implementation plan.

 “On our side, we came up with a process for the whole group, together with our branches in major countries”, David explains.
 “We listened to their feedback and defined together what this group process should look like.
 After that, we sat together with the Information Systems & Technology (IS&T) teams and the Rydoo team to collaborate on the implementation of this global process.”
 The idea was to have one methodology that could serve as a model for all other countries to follow.
 “That’s what I mean when I talk about Rydoo’s agility.”